Johannes Bigge – piano, composition

 Born in Berlin in 1989, Bigge first grew up in a musical home with classical music, but at the same time was also influenced by the emotional directness of pop.
 Already at the age of 16, he discovered the piano trio as an adequate form to express himself, and he has remained faithful to the trio to this day.
 In the course of his career, which has included Richie Beirach and Michael Wollny at his side, he has opened up in all directions and simultaneously thrown off more and more ballast to bring his own idiom to full fruition.
-In 2010 he founded his current trio, to which the incredibly dynamic bassist Athina Kontou has belonged since the beginning.
-The drumming all-rounder Moritz Baumgärtner has belonged since over ten years.
+In 2010 he founded his current trio, to which the drumming all-rounder Moritz Baumgärtner has belonged since over ten years.
 Since three years the extremely versatile and powerful bassist Robert Lucaciu completes the band.

 Imago is the second album with this lineup after Pegasus.
 From the very first tone, the music acts like a collective coup.
 And while Bigge does not deny any of his idols, who are equally found in jazz, classical and pop, the three visionaries perform so intuitively and musically as if there had never before been a recording of another piano trio.
 It is neither about expectations, nor the completion of pre-stamped forms.
 On the contrary, every song is a new journey of discovery.
 Although the compositions originate exclusively from the pen of the pianist, the trio resembles an equilateral triangle in its main characteristics, which is known to be one of the most resilient geometrical forms ever.
 However, the length of the sides and the center of gravity are renegotiated in each song.